Housing Starts

 That is why mortgage rates matter in the background.
 Mortgage financing does not define housing starts, but it affects affordability, demand visibility, and builder confidence.
 When financing becomes more restrictive, fewer approved projects may convert into actual starts.

-What housing starts show and what they do not
+What housing starts do not measure

-They do not measure existing-home sales, home prices, completion timing, or the entire topic of housing and rate sensitivity.
-Their analytical value comes from staying narrow: the series measures the start of construction, not every housing outcome at once.
+They do not summarize the entire topic of housing and rate sensitivity.
+Their analytical value comes from staying narrow: the series measures the beginning of residential construction, not every housing outcome at once.

 FAQ